 - The history of money and monetary objects

 - Counterfeiting and forgery

 Dr. Feingold is the curator of The Value of Money and the author of the companion book of the same name.
-The Value of Money opened in the west wing of the National Museum of American History in July 2015.
-She is currenlty developing an exhibition about women on money and research project on the history of counterfeiting in the British Empire, with a focus on the counterfeiting of colonial currencies in Africa.
+She is also the project director and curator of Women on Money, a new display inspired by the U.S. Treasury's plans to redesign U.S. banknotes to feature historic women.
+Her current research examines counterfeiting in the British Empire, with a focus on the counterfeiting of colonial currencies in Africa.
 She is also working to expand the holdings of the National Numismatic Collection through the Modern Collecting Initiative.

 - Curator of The Value of Money exhibition

 - Project director and curator of the Women on Money project

 - Collecting contemporary currencies and documenting the development of new monetary technologies worldwide

 Feingold, E. The Value of Money.
 Washington, D.C.: Smithsonian Institution Scholarly Press, 2015.